strongloop/loopback-example-database/README.md

 Synchronization is completed.
 ```

-Please follow the comments in `sync-data.js` for detailed descriptions for each step.
+Please follow the comments in `sync-data.js` for detailed descriptions related to each step.

 ##Conclusion
 As you can see, the Oracle connector for LoopBack enables applications to work with data in Oracle databases.
 It can be newly generated data from mobile devices that need to be persisted or existing data that need to be shared between mobile clients and other backend applications.
 No matter where you start, [LoopBack](http://loopback.io) makes it easy to handle your data with Oracle.
 It’s great to have Oracle in the Loop!